Last Updated on: 9th September 2023, 02:50 pm

 Excess protein in a tortoise’s diet causes a build-up of keratin in the shell, resulting in raised scutes.
 This can cause the tortoise to develop a bumpy, pyramided shell.

 Tortoises housed in dry enclosures manifest signs of pyramiding more quickly.
-That’s even more true compared to tortoises kept in humid enclosures, even if their diet is the same.
+That’s even more true than tortoises kept in humid enclosures, even if their diet is the same.

-UVB light is crucial for the absorption and uptake of Vitamin D. The same applies to minerals, like calcium, which is essential to the healthy growth and development of the shell.
+UVB light is crucial for the absorption and uptake of Vitamin D3.
+The same applies to minerals, like calcium, essential to the shell’s healthy growth and development.

 A lack of exercise can weaken a tortoise’s skeletal structure, making it vulnerable to anomalies like shell pyramiding.
 Tortoises bred in captivity with little room for exercise are at most risk.